How is data collected?

 If someone requests their data, their data will be provided by a member of the Registry team.

-If someone requests to have their data withdrawn, their data record will be removed from the Registry masterfiles.
 Any data recorded or submitted by the Data Registration Officers will be electronically and/ or physically shredded.
 Confirmation of this will be sent to the person who made the request.

 Related links